The hydrosphere associates with ice and liquid states for example lakes and rivers

 Ground water collects underground in the pores in rocks and is recharged from and eventually flows to the surface.

-Soil water is held together with air in unsaturated weathered layers of the earth. key for evaporation and transpiration.
+Soil water is held together with air in unsaturated weathered layers of the earth.
+This process effects run off potential and is key for evaporation and transpiration.

-Biological water constitutes the water stored in all the biomass, trees take in water via their roots and lost via transpiration.
-Many plants adapt to store water in large quantities.
+Biological water - water stored in all the biomass.
+Trees take in water via their roots and lost via transpiration through the stomata which helps regulate climate.

 Positive feedback is where the changes work to reinforce the direction o change.
 Makes the problem worse